November 22, 2019

 Had she tried dieting?
 Yes.
 With each new meal plan, Marla's spirits lifted.
 "This is the one," she would tell herself.
 When she didn't lose the weight, her self-image sank.
 Despite returning to college, earning a master's degree and beginning a successful second career as a school counselor at age 52, Marla saw herself as a failure.
 The scale dictated her value.

 Preparing for bariatric surgery

-Once she chose where she to seek this surgery, Marla answered the questionnaire on the health system's website and then read about what to expect – and what not to expect – from bariatric surgery.
+Once she chose where she could have this surgery, Marla answered the questionnaire on the health system's website and then read about what to expect – and what not to expect – from bariatric surgery.
 Shortly after, Erin Hosler, clinical nurse coordinator, called Marla to schedule an initial evaluation.
 That was in April 2019.
-From there, Marla underwent lab work, a psychiatric assessment and a mandatory sleep study, where she was diagnosed with sleep apnea.
+From there, Marla had lab work, a psychiatric assessment and a mandatory sleep study, where she was diagnosed with sleep apnea.
 At least 80% of people who are morbidly obese will have associated sleep apnea.

 Marla also met with Bernita Berntsen, MD, one of the health system's board-certified bariatric surgeons.
 Collectively, the team has performed more than 3,000 bariatric surgeries since 2002.

-Cash-paying patients are able to skip 3- to 6-month medically supervised diet, required by insurers, and schedule their procedures almost immediately.
+Cash-paying patients are able to skip the 3- to 6-month medically supervised diet, required by insurers, and schedule their procedures almost immediately.
 Marla's was set for June 10, 2019.
 Ten days before, she began a mandatory diet to make her liver more supple and easier to move during surgery.